Manifold Oblique Random Forests: Towards Closing the Gap on Convolutional Deep Networks: Proofs

-\subsubsection{Proof of Theorem \ref{thm:consis}: Consistent oblique random forests posterior estimates}
+\paragraph{Proof of Theorem \ref{theorem:consis}: Consistent oblique random forests posterior estimates}

-The Generalized Random Forest (GRF) results of \citet{athey_generalized_2018} establish conditions on which random forests making axis-aligned splits lead to consistent regression estimates.
-Critically the use of splits which may be linear combinations of features does not violate the GRF properties given our Specification 1-2 and Assumptions 1-3.
-Specifically, the GRF result relies on the consistency result of Theorem 1 in \citet{wager_estimation_2018}.
+Our Theorem \ref{theorem:consis} extends Theorem 3 of the GRF paper \citep{athey_generalized_2018} given the additional Specification \ref{spec:oblique}.
+Specifically, the GRF Theorem 3 in \citet{athey_generalized_2018} result relies on the consistency result of Theorem 1 in \citet{wager_estimation_2018}.
 We need only to verify foundations of Theorem 1 \citep{wager_estimation_2018} that take into account the use of axis-aligned splits, those being Theorems 3 and 5 of \citet{wager_estimation_2018}.
-Thus, it suffices to confirm that those results are unchanged under oblique splits and our added Specification \ref{spec:oblique}.
+Thus, it suffices to confirm that those results are unchanged under oblique splits and given Specification \ref{spec:oblique} holds.

 Theorem 3 \citep{wager_estimation_2018} proves an asymptotic upper bound on the diameter of a leaf, diam$(L(x))$, by applying an asymptotic upper bound result from Lemma 2 \citep{wager_estimation_2018} on the diameter of dimension $j$ in the leaf, diam$_j(L(x))$.
 The leaf $L(x)$ is a polytope formed from a combination of axis-aligned and oblique splits.
 Considering only the axis-aligned conditions forming $L(x)$, by the positive probability of splitting on each dimension per Specification \ref{spec:oblique}, the upper bound of Lemma 2 \citet{wager_estimation_2018} holds.
 As the addition of oblique conditions cannot increase the size of the leaf, the same upper bound holds.
 Similarly, the diameter diam$(L(x))$ of the leaf is smaller than the diameter of the polytope formed from just axis-aligned conditions.
 By the diameter bound from Lemma 2 \citep{wager_adaptive_2016} of each feature, the upper bound of Theorem 3 \citep{wager_estimation_2018} holds for the axis-aligned polytope and so also $L(x)$.